canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 juju ssh 1 -- "sudo apt update && sudo apt install -y tmate"
 ```

-Copy the .tmate.conf file retrieved from the
+Copy the .tmate.conf file we previously created to the client
-[Get the tmate configuration contents](#get-the-tmate-configuration-contents) above to the client
 machine.

 Then, register the public key of the current machine (use `ssh-keygen` to generate key files if